antong314/chatlist-nectar/README.md

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
 - Make your changes and commit the changes.

+## Supabase Integration

+This project now includes a Wiki feature that integrates with Supabase for data storage.

+### Setting up Supabase

+1. [Create a Supabase account](https://supabase.com) if you don't have one already
+2. Create a new Supabase project
+3. Set up the database using the SQL script in `database/wiki_setup.sql`
+4. Configure your environment variables in `.env`

+For detailed setup instructions, refer to the [Supabase Setup Guide](docs/SUPABASE_SETUP.md) in the docs folder.

+### Wiki Features

+- Create and edit wiki pages with a rich text editor
+- Store wiki content in a PostgreSQL database via Supabase
+- Browse and search wiki pages
+- Export pages for sharing

 **Use GitHub Codespaces**